Literacy

 Year 7 & 8 Read to Succeed Recommendations.

-Each of our Year 7 and 8 tutor rooms now have a class display where students can share and recommend books to each other.
+Each of our Year 7 and 8 tutor rooms has a class display where students can share and recommend books to each other.
 You can find and share inspiring reading recommendations here...Recommended books for secondary school students aged 11-16 (schoolreadinglist.co.uk)

 VOCABULARY ACROSS THE CURRICULUM